Maritime fur trade: Russian expansion

 The Russian entry to the Northwest Coast, beyond Prince William Sound, was slow because of a shortage of ships and sailors.
 Yakutat Bay was reached in 1794 and the settlement of Slavorossiya, originally intended to be the colonial capital, was built there in 1795.
-Reconnaissance of the coast as far as the Queen Charlotte Islands was carried out by James Shields, a British employee of the Golikov-Shelikhov Company.
+Reconnaissance of the coast as far as Haida Gwaii was carried out by James Shields, a British employee of the Golikov-Shelikhov Company.
 In 1795, Alexandr Baranov sailed into Sitka Sound, claiming it for Russia.
 Hunting parties arrived in the following years.
 By 1800, three-quarters of the Russian-American Company's sea otter skins came from the Sitka Sound area, amounting to several thousand per year.
 Sitka Sound was also where serious competition between the Russians, British, and Americans first arose.

 In July 1799, Baranov returned to Sitka Sound on the brig Oryol and established the settlement of Arkhangelsk, also known as Fort Archangel Gabriel.
 In June 1802, Tlingit warriors attacked the settlement and killed or captured most of the 150 Russians and Aleuts living there.
 Baranov led an armed expedition to retake Sitka by force in June 1804.
 The Russian warship Neva joined Baranov at Sitka.
 A new Russian fort was established while the Tlingit prepared to defend themselves with a well-armed fort of their own.
 Tension rapidly escalated into skirmishes and negotiations broke down.
 In early October, the Russians attacked the Tlingit fort with cannon from the Neva and from a land party.
 The Tlingit responded with powerful gun and cannon fire of their own.
 The Battle of Sitka continued for several days until the Tlingit abandoned their fort and left the area.
 Tlingit accounts of the battle refuse to admit defeat or give the Russians credit for taking the Tlingit fort.
 The Russians destroyed the abandoned Tlingit fort and named the new Russian fort Novo-Arkhangelsk (New Archangel), also known as Fort Archangel Michael and Fort Saint Michael.
 The confrontations at Sitka in 1802 and 1804 played a significant role in subsequent Tlingit-Russian relations for generations.